-Weathering a storm of life and loss, Margaret Trudeau takes a turn toward serenity.
-As Joanna Schneller discovers, a passion for family, philanthropy and mental health advocacy became Trudeau’s answer to regaining her happiness.
+Weathering a storm of life and loss, Margaret Trudeau, 71, has taken a turn toward serenity.
+Her passion for family, philanthropy and mental health advocacy became Trudeau’s answer to regaining her happiness.

 Her final words were the most telling.
 Margaret Trudeau was in a Toronto hotel room, hugging me goodbye.
 She was wearing a blue suit, hip white brogues and a (signed) scarf Michelle Obama gave her.
 Her eyes were bright blue.
 Heading for the door, she tossed this over her shoulder: “Please don’t make a fool of me.”

-Margaret Joan Sinclair Trudeau Kemper hasn’t lived 68 years—50 of them in public—for nothing.
+Margaret Joan Sinclair Trudeau Kemper hasn’t spent 50 years in public life for nothing.
 She knows that she’s candid, and that candour can get her into trouble.
 She flirts, even with women.
 She casts her eyes up, charmingly.
 She whispers words for dramatic emphasis and erupts in frequent peals of laughter.
 Her sentences are dense tangles; a single one might encompass four topics and time periods.
 Yet quotable phrases flutter from them like cherry petals.
 In the last 90 minutes, she’d called Barack Obama “a flirt” and Mick Jagger “an arrogant asshole.”
 She admitted that, often, she speaks aloud to her son Michel, who died in November 1998, and she cried unapologetically.
 (We both cried.)

 Perhaps the times have finally caught up to Trudeau.
 Maybe this, at last, is Maggie’s moment.
 But since she’s never stopped evolving, there’s no reason to think she’s finished yet.

-Trudeau didnt get to dance with Barack Obama last March, when she accompanied her eldest son, Justin, on his first visit to Washington, D.C., as prime minister, with his wife, Sophie, and their three children.
+Trudeau didn’t get to dance with Barack Obama lwhen she accompanied her eldest son, Justin, on his first visit to Washington, D.C., as prime minister, with his wife, Sophie, and their three children.
 Though Margaret “would have loved to have been in the President’s dancing arms,” as she puts it, there was no dance floor at the dinner.
 She was charmed by the First Couple nonetheless.

 “Pictures don’t begin to show what a beauty she is,” Trudeau says of Michelle.
 “He’s a flirt and cute.
 They’re friendly and warm.
 Even though it was a formal occasion, he said, ‘Think of it as having supper with us.'”
 He gave her a personal shout-out in his welcoming speech: “Justin, we also see Canada’s spirit in your mother’s brave advocacy for mental health care—and I want to give a special welcome to Margaret Trudeau tonight.”